rajnigupta76/r1-connect-demo-iOS/README.md

 **Resume** - emitted when the app returns from the background state

-**Application Opened** - This event is very useful for push notifications and can measure when your app is opened after a message is sent.
+**Application Opened** - emitted when the app is opened and can measure when your app is opened after a message is sent

-**Session Start** - As the name implies the Session Start event is used to start a new session.
+**Session Start** - emitted when a new session begins

-**Session End** - The Session End event is used to end a session and passes with it a Session Length attribute that calculates the session length in seconds.
+**Session End** - emitted when a session ends; includes a Session Length attribute with the session length in seconds.

 ### ii.
 Standard Events

-Standard Events provide an easy way to cover all the main user flows (login, register, share, purchase...) in a standardized format for optimized reporting on the portal.
-They provide a great foundation to your analytics strategy.
+Standard events cover all the main user flows (login, register, share, purchase...) in a standardized format for optimized reporting on the portal, providing a great foundation to your analytics strategy.
 Once you set them up in your code, they unlock great insights, particularly on user lifetime value.

 *Note: The last argument in all of the following emitter callbacks, otherInfo, is a dictionary of “key”,”value” pairs or nil, which enables you to customize these events as much as you want.*